 A digital camera uses an array of millions of tiny light cavities or "photosites" to record an image.
-When you press your camera's shutter button and the exposure begins, each of these is uncovered to collect and store photons.
-Once the exposure finishes, the camera closes each of these photosites, and then tries to assess how many photons fell into each.
-The relative quantity of photons in each cavity are then sorted into various intensity levels, whose precision is determined by bit depth (0 - 255 for an 8-bit image).
+When you press your camera's shutter button and the exposure begins, each of these is uncovered to collect photons and store those as an electrical signal.
+Once the exposure finishes, the camera closes each of these photosites, and then tries to assess how many photons fell into each cavity by measuring the strength of the electrical signal.
+The signals are then quantified as digital values, with a precision that is determined by the bit depth.
+The resulting precision may then be reduced again depending on which file format is being recorded (0 - 255 for an 8-bit JPEG file).

 However, the above illustration would only create grayscale images, since these cavities are unable to distinguish how much they have of each color.
 To capture color images, a filter has to be placed over each cavity that permits only particular colors of light.
 Virtually all current digital cameras can only capture one of three primary colors in each cavity, and so they discard roughly 2/3 of the incoming light.
 As a result, the camera has to approximate the other two primary colors in order to have full color at every pixel.
 The most common type of color filter array is called a "Bayer array," shown below.

 A Bayer array consists of alternating rows of red-green and green-blue filters.
 Notice how the Bayer array contains twice as many green as red or blue sensors.
 Each primary color does not receive an equal fraction of the total area because the human eye is more sensitive to green light than both red and blue light.
 Redundancy with green pixels produces an image which appears less noisy and has finer detail than could be accomplished if each color were treated equally.
 This also explains why noise in the green channel is much less than for the other two primary colors (see "Understanding Image Noise" for an example).